Why Toronto is a Runner's Paradise 🏃

 Leg Swings (Side to Side)

-Face your support.
-Swing one leg across your body and out to the side.
-Opens up hips and inner thighs.
+Face support.
+Swing leg across body and out.
+Opens hips.
 10 swings each leg.

 ⏱️ 1 minute